SilentVoid13/Templater/README.md

 ## Settings

-You can make Templater work with the Daily Notes core plugin, you just to enable the `Overload  Daily Notes` option in the settings.
+You can make Templater work with the Daily Notes core plugin, you just need to enable the `Overload  Daily Notes` option in the settings.

 You can set a timeout for your custom commands with the `Timeout` option.
 A command that takes longer than what you defined will be canceled and considered as a command failure.